renogomez/cc-2019-research-msk/README.md

 As was mentioned, Kafka uses a producer/consumer pattern.
 Kafka allows application **subscription** to one or more topics to store/process/react to the stream of records produced to them.
 Each client has its own **offset**, which is a pointer to the next message the consumer has to process.
 With the offset a consumer can stop and restart the process (or fail) without losing its place.
 This is why Kafka allows different types of applications to integrate to a single source of data.
 The data can be processed at different rates by each consumer.

-Another important concept in Kafka is the **consumer group**, which are nothing more than consumers working together to process a topic.
+Another important concept in Kafka is the **consumer groups**, which are nothing more than consumers working together to process a topic.
 It allows to add scale processing of data in Kafka.

 All these concepts and the way the are related is the reason why at the beginning Kafka was considered a distributed commit log.
-However, the API for processing the messages was later added and with it, Kafka became a streaming processing platform.
+However, the API for processing the streams was later added and with it, Kafka became a streaming processing platform.
 These different concepts are illustrated in the following figure:

 ![kafka-components](img/03-kafka-concepts.png)